jigx-com/jigx-docs/docs/Building Apps with Jigx/Additional functionality/Localization.md

 ### Static values - In the translation file

-Once the unique id has been set for the `TextLocale`, the file containing the translation needs to be configured:&#x20;
+Once the unique id has been set for the `TextLocale`, the file containing the translation needs to be configured:

 1. In Jigx Builder under the **translations** folder, create a new file.
-The file's name must be the <a href="https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes" target="_blank">ISO 6391-1 codes</a>, for example, de.jigx for German, or fr.jigx for French.&#x20;
+The file's name must be the <a href="https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes" target="_blank">ISO 6391-1 codes</a>, for example, de.jigx for German, or fr.jigx for French.
 2. For multiple languages create a separate file per language required.
-3. Add the unique identifiers (`id`) values specified in the jig, with the corresponding  translated text in the new file.&#x20;
+3. Add the unique identifiers (`id`) values specified in the jig, with the corresponding  translated text in the new file.
 4. If you using multiple languages, simply use the same unique identifiers (`id`) values in each language file and for **static** values ensure the translated text corresponds.

 :::CodeblockTabs